ICR-Services/RSE-Group/README.md

 **Collaboration**: We work closely with research teams to understand specific needs and ensure the software aligns with research goals.

-**Web application service**: We can develop and/or host web applications either internally or publicaly through docker images.
+**Web application service**: We can develop and/or host web applications either internally or publicly through docker images.